Cosmetic Eyelid Surgery

 Choosing Dr. Conway for your eyelid procedure

 The eyelids are a challenging area to operate on.
 With delicate skin and dozens of different muscles and ligaments, a surgeon must make tiny adjustments to achieve noticeable, natural improvements and symmetrical results.

-With over 25 years of experience in facial cosmetic surgery, board certified plastic surgeon Dr. Donald Conway has a background as a medical illustrator, a highly specialized field that requires an impeccable sense of proportion and detail as well as an exhaustive knowledge of anatomy.
+With decades of experience in facial cosmetic surgery, board certified plastic surgeon Dr. Donald Conway has a background as a medical illustrator, a highly specialized field that requires an impeccable sense of proportion and detail as well as an exhaustive knowledge of anatomy.
 His knowledge, keen artistic eye, and surgical skill give Dr. Conway the expertise to achieve safe, natural and predictable eyelid lift results that will last for years.